High&Low: Oya Koukou (Oya High School)

 Oya Koukou was the high school where bad boys from all over Japan went to.
-As many of its graduates became yakuza, it was often considered as a reserve force for yakuza.
+As many of its graduates became yakuza, it was often considered a reserve force for various gangs.Even the "Housen Killer Corps" Who often fights with Suzuran as the strongest school in Toarushi city, admits that Oyakou is a dangerous school and even admits that Oyakou is no match for a high school student like Housen.
+This indirectly shows that Housen's fighting strength is below Oya Kou Part Time and is no longer a match for a high school student like Housen.

 The Part-time School

-The Part-Time School gang was consist of bad boys who refused to graduate and continued to fight each other.
-Many of them were older than 20.
+The Part-Time School gang consisted of bad boys who refused to graduate and continued to fight each other, many of whom were older than 20.
 Their leader was Murayama.

 The Full-time School

 The Full-Time School was for high school students who went to school to fight.
 They were led by Todoroki.
-However, as new students like Fujio Hanaoka came to the school, the equilibrium of Oya Koukou Full-time School collapsed into various factions that competed for hegemony.
+However, as new students like Fujio Hanaoka came to the school, the equilibrium of Oya Koukou's Full-time School collapsed into various factions that competed for hegemony.